 Last week, I spoke about my appraisal at work and the effect of blogging on it.
 Although nowhere near the previous two bonuses, I still managed to get a significant lump sum amount.
 I have been pondering, where to invest the money?
-Here’s the solution, we are going to stock this entire money in our home buying fund, not in retirement fund.
+Here’s the solution, we are going to stock this entire money in our home buying fund, not in a retirement fund.
 Here’s how we did invest the money.

-If you have missed, you can check out how much do I need save for retirement, the calculation showed that we are on-target for our nest egg with monthly contribution to 401(k) and IRA and a company match.
+If you have missed, you can check out how much do I need save for retirement, the calculation showed that we are on-target for our nest egg with a monthly contribution to 401(k) and IRA and a company match.

 Moreover, the annual profit-sharing contribution goes directly to the 401 (k), this year the absolute dollar amount exceeded 12 months contribution.
 So the bonus money is not going towards our retirement.
 It should go to our next financial responsibility, i.e our first home fund.